Building a Stud Wall Cost

 Also, there are less evident factors that could affect the cost, like the location of your property.

-This simply means that the farther a carpenter or contractor has to travel to reach you, the more you are likely to pay.
+This means that the further a carpenter or contractor has to travel to reach you, the more you are likely to pay.

 What's more, the size and location of your stud wall might be factored into the total price, so larger rooms will cost more as they require more material.